 Another example is Starbucks.
 About 12,000 Starbucks coffee shops in the U.S. have become game locations for players.
 And, Starbucks have introduced a special drink for players – The Pokemon Go Frappuccino.

 This example proves that augmented reality is not just an experiment, but a real tool for increasing sales by attracting new audience.
 And, even after the release of Pokemon GO, the market still has demand to create AR mobile apps that are not focused on gaming platform.

-These augmented reality apps are written in 3D programs to tie animation or contextual digital information in the computer program to an augmented reality marker in the real world.
+These apps for augmented reality are written in 3D programs to tie animation or contextual digital information in the computer program to an augmented reality marker in the real world.

 In fact, this reassessment of gamification using AR tools is going on for several years.
 And, the synergy between AR and eCommerce industry is not futuristic as we think, but many consumers’ needs and problems have been aided with Augmented Reality.

 Now, the benefits of online shopping are growing.
 So, as an online shopper, one has access to many options such as online payment services, product reviews, and product configurations.

 For this, the digital medium and in-store experience must work together to create a cohesive experience, and technology like Augmented Reality can offer more personal experience for buyers that will change the way we shop forever.

 Augmented reality comes with a set of prerequisites that the retailers must be aware to implement a successful AR experience in their mobile apps.